 If you love the garden and your plants, there’s a good chance you will want to get going in the garden as early as possible.
-Greenhouses are great for germinating seeds, bringing on seedlings or cuttings or just over wintering your tender plants.
+Greenhouses with a greenhouse heater installed, are great for germinating seeds, bringing on seedlings or cuttings or just overwintering your tender plants.

 Greenhouses will protect your plants from harsh weather in the spring but if your plants require a minimum temperature of between 4°c and 10°c, then you will need to provide them with a little extra heat.

-There are many factors which might influence your choice when purchasing a greenhouse heater, for example cost, fuel and safety.
-I have put together a list of the most common types of heaters for greenhouses, which should enable you to find the right heater for you.
+There are many factors which might influence your choice when purchasing a greenhouse heater, for example, cost, fuel and safety.
+I have put together a list of the most common types of heaters for greenhouses, which should enable you to find the right greenhouse heater for you.

 Greenhouse Heating Fuels